123lens/laravel-bol-retailer-api/README.md

 ```

 ## Versioning
-We aim to keep versions the same as the wrapped package.
+We aim to keep main versions the same as the wrapped package.

 ## Credits